-Plot : The Doctor and Romana land the Tardis on a space cruiser, called the Empress.
-Which has collided with a small transport vessel – called the Hecate whilst both attempted to dematerialize from hyperspace.
-The resulting time distortion brings weird clawed monsters aboard.
-Meanwhile, Empress crew members are showing symptoms of Vraxoin [drug] abuse
+Plot : The Doctor and Romana, journey to a spacecruiser, called the Empress.
+The Empress has collided, with a small transport vessel; called the Hecate.
+Both ships were attempting to dematerialize, from hyperspace.
+The resulting time-distortion brings weird clawed monsters, aboard.
+Meanwhile, Empress crew members start showing symptoms of Vraxoin drug-abuse

 Whats bad : Aside from the drugs message, it’s not the strongest story.The Mandrels are bit “men-in-suit” looking.

-Review With Spoilers : Nightmare Of Eden is a Who tale with a strong moral message, regarding the degradation of society – through substance abuse.
+Review With Spoilers : Nightmare Of Eden, is a Doctor Who tale with a strong moral message, regarding the degradation of society – through substance abuse.

 Infact, we’re not more than 10 minutes in and we witness first hand, the affect of Vraxoin on the Empress’s co-pilot Secker.
-Who wanders off from a ship-to-ship collision, seemingly more interested in another Vraxoin hit – than his job.
+Who wanders off from a ship-to-ship collision, seemingly more interested in another Vraxoin hit – than this emergency situation.

-If the two collided ships weren’t enough of a headache for the Doctor, weird deadly creatures begin emanating from time distortions aboard the Empress.
+If the two collided ships, weren’t enough of a headache; for the Doctor.
+Deadly alien creatures, called Mandrels, begin emanating from time-distortions, onboard the Empress.

-Its all the fault of Professor Tryst and his unstable Dr Parnassus’s – Imaginarium – traveling animal circus, or Continual Event Transmuter (CET).
+It turns out, all the fault of Professor Tryst and his unstable (Dr Parnassus’s – Imaginarium inspired) – traveling animal circus, or Continual Event Transmuter (CET).
 Similar to the miniscope device – that the Third Doctor got trapped in, in Carnival Of Monsters.

-Which is leaking the monsters out, from a live image of the planet Eden, which the Professor took and stored in the CET as a record of a biology expedition.
+The CET is leaking the Mandrels out, from a live image of the planet Eden, which the Professor took and stored in the CET; as a record of a biology expedition.